Richard Spurr 1am - 4am

-Firefighter Explains Why Budget Cuts Are Putting Their Lives At Risk
+Firefighter Perfectly Explains Why Budget Cuts Put Them At Risk

 James O'Brien received this remarkable call from a firefighter, who told him that resources are so tight in the service that they are forced to put themselves at risk.